alexdwagner/jekyll-now/_posts/2016-10-22-Two-New-Yorks.md

 ![Stationery store](/images/IMG_4593.JPG)

 - Walked through Washington Square Park(abbreviated as WSP).

 ![WSP from the gate](/images/IMG_4617.JPG)

 - At WSP, happened upon a hut.
 Alone in the hut was a young man about my age named Shmuel.
 He was from Montreal and we talked about hockey and weather.
 The hut was apparently put there for [Sukkot](https://en.wikipedia.org/wiki/Sukkot), which is apparently one of the most important Jewish holidays of the year.
 He invited me to an Orthodox Judaism party on 770 Eastern Parkway.
 Another young Jewish guy from Colorado happened upon the hut while we were talking and both of them talked about this Orthodox Sukkot party - which happens for 6 hours a day Saturday through Monday - and agreed that it would be a rowdy and memorable introduction to Jewish holiday customs.

 You can actually see the hut if you look closely at the image below.
 It's the small leafy building to the right of the group of people in front of the fountain.

 ![Tiny Sukkot house](/images/IMG_4629.JPG)

 - And then I bought a sweet blue and white flannel shirt at the Goodwill on W. 8th.
 - Made it back to SFPC and now I'm writing this blog post.
 It's 3pm.

-The rest of the day I plan to start a project study(got my Trello up and working again - so important), do some freelance work, and read, read, read.
+The rest of the day I plan to start a project study(got my Trello up and working again - so important for the 10+ project ideas I want to explore), do some freelance work, and read, read, read.
 Maybe I'll make dinner later.
 I'm spending too much money here.
 I need one of those high-paying programming jobs, stat.

 -----